drboothtj/gcskewer/README.md

 ## Versions
 - 1.1.1
-  - fixed error midpoint calculation
+  - fixed error in midpoint calculation
 - 1.1.0
   - now also plots overall GC content
   - frame plot data is now recorded as a class